-However, gifts to charities are IHT exempt and can be effectively used to reduce the IHT bill.
-All this means that there is a potential for more and more properties to be gifted to charities by Will.
-The following article is a brief canter through some issues that often arise with property being gifted in Wills.
+The following article is a brief canter through some issues that often arise with property being gifted to charities in wills.
 It will look at some of the pros and cons of the most common types of gift of property.
 It will provide some examples of issues we find often arising in these instances and tips on how to avoid them.

 If the property is surplus to a charity’s needs, the property can be sold to realise a significant sum for the charity.
 Alternatively, the property may prove to be a useful asset that the charity can use directly in carrying out its charitable purposes, or indirectly to fund its activities by renting it out as an investment property.
 We have seen instances where a charity has been left a hall and adjoining terraced property and these have subsequently been used by the charity for the last 100 years for its purposes or to generate funds for its purposes.